 - Time is of the essence.
 The longer you wait to begin the process, the harder it will be to remove the stink.
 If possible, keep the dog outside but if that’s not an option because its too dark, too cold or any other logical reason put them in the bathroom as quickly as possible and open a window for your own comfort.

 - Put on some rubber gloves and check your dog for any signs of injury.
-Their eyes will probably be red so rinse them with cold water or a sterile saline eye wash to relieve the discomfort.
+Their eyes will probably be red so wipe their face with a dry paper towel and then rinse their eyes with cold water or a sterile saline eye wash to relieve the discomfort.
 If redness and irritation continue, or if you see any signs of scratches or bites, contact your vet immediately.

-- Don’t soak the dog before you put the solution on, and it is a good idea to try to absorb as much of the skunk oil as possible with dry paper towels.
+- Don’t soak the dog before you put the solution on, try to absorb as much of the skunk oil as possible by wiping their head and body with with dry paper towels.

 - In a plastic bucket mix together: